ryanjohnsonnc/email-boilerplate/README.md

-# Foundation for Emails Template
+# An Email Workflow Using Foundation For Emails

 [![devDependency Status](https://david-dm.org/zurb/foundation-emails-template/dev-status.svg)](https://david-dm.org/zurb/foundation-emails-template#info=devDependencies)

 **Please open all issues with this template on the main [Foundation for Emails](http://github.com/zurb/foundation-emails/issues) repo.**

-This is the official starter project for [Foundation for Emails](http://foundation.zurb.com/emails), a framework for creating responsive HTML devices that work in any email client.
-It has a Gulp-powered build system with these features:
+This is the 2016 email starter project for Theory Communication and Design.
+It is based on the [Foundation for Emails](http://foundation.zurb.com/emails) framework built by Zurb.
+Here are some of the features:

 - Handlebars HTML templates with [Panini](http://github.com/zurb/panini)
 - Simplified HTML email syntax with [Inky](http://github.com/zurb/inky)